tamnguyen2189/Drinks_Recipes/README.md

 ```
 ![Data_transform](/images/data_transform.jpg)

 Gensim creates a unique id for each word in the document.
-The produced corpus shown above is a mapping of (word_id, word_frequency).
+Thus, the produced corpus shown above is a mapping of (word_id, word_frequency).

 **Base Model**

 We have everything required to train the base LDA model.
 In addition to the corpus and dictionary, you need to provide the number of topics as well.
-First, I'll choose 9 topics.
+First, I'll choose 9 topics:
 ```ruby
 # Build LDA model
 lda_model = gensim.models.LdaMulticore(corpus=corpus,